jingyaogong/minimind/docs/training.md

 }
 ```

 The model generates completions during training, which are scored by a **Reward Model** (e.g., InternLM2-1.8B-Reward).
+Agentic RL uses `agent_rl.jsonl` with additional `gt` field for answer verification.

 **Reward Model Setup**: